Church of St Mary-at-the-Quay, Ipswich, Suffolk

 Quay Place is situated on the junction of Star Lane and Key Street in Ipswich which is about a 15 minute walk from Ipswich Train Station.

-Directions by car, from the interchange of the A12 and A14 at Copdock, take the next slip road (the A137, signposted Ipswich Town Centre and Docks, follow the road for approx 2 miles, please use the postcode IP4 1BZ for sat navs.
+Directions by car, from the interchange of the A12 and A14 at Copdock, take the next slip road (the A137, signposted Ipswich Town Centre and Docks, follow the road for approximately 2 miles, please use the postcode IP4 1BZ for sat navs.

 Transport